Ender 3 V2 – Z-Axis Upgrade

-Hello everybody and welcome to another video tutorial.
-Today we’ll be upgrading the Ender 3 V2 to have two z axis motors.
+In this article, we’ll be updating the Ender 3 V2 by Creality to have two Z axis motors.
 I purchased this upgrade kit specifically for this video, so no money has exchanged hands.
-Full disclaimer, I’m in no way responsible if any damages may occur, so do this at your own risk.
+I’m in no way responsible if any damages may occur, so do this at your own risk.

 In most cases this modification won’t really add all that much to the existing machine unless you intend to upgrade the hot end to a direct extruder.
 Since the X gantry can be easily moved when additional weight is applied, this should prevent any issues with the extruder falling downwards during a print.
 This solution isn’t perfect, however, since the gantry can become un-levelled over time, so regular maintenance will be required to prevent any issues.